 Of course, the first time that Huarte got the ball, he flubbed the handoff to Bellino who promptly fumbled it.
 One can imagine how loudly Sullivan must have groaned at that moment.

-Nevertheless, for the first three years that I saw them play at Fenway Park, the Patriots were one of the two or three most respected AFL franchises.
-From my vantage point, they were probably the best team in the league in 1966 until they were derailed on the way to a championship by Joe Namath and the Jets on the last game of the season at Shea Stadium.
-“Broadway Joe” later admitted that he played that important game in a drunken stupor, a pre-Suzy Kobler moment for the legendary quarterback.
+Nevertheless, for the first three years that I saw them play, the Patriots were one of the two or three most respected AFL franchises.
+In retrospect, they were probably the best team in the league in 1966 until they were derailed on the way to a championship by Joe Namath and the Jets on the last game of the season at Shea Stadium.
+Broadway Joe later admitted that he played that important game in a drunken stupor, a pre-Suzy Kobler moment for the legendary quarterback.
 If Namath had been sober for that game, the Pats might well have gone to the first Super Bowl.
 Instead, it was the Kansas City Chiefs who represented the AFL against Vince Lombardi and the mighty Green Bay Packers of the NFL.
 Once again, the Pats were merely a footnote in history.

-It all began to truly unravel in 1969, when the late Clive Rush (pronounced Cleeve – not Clive), ended up coaching the team.
+From this lens, it all began to truly unravel in 1969, when the late Clive Rush (pronounced Cleeve – not Clive), ended up coaching the team.
 The former offensive coordinator of the then World Champion New York Jets, Rush brought in such ex-Jets as Randy Beverly and Bake Turner to bring “a winning attitude” to the Pats.

 He should have brought an electrician instead.

 At a press conference introducing new General Manager George Sauer, Sr., Clive Rush almost died when a live wire he touched electrocuted him to his very core.
 According to those who knew him, he was never the same man again.
 He would last 21 games as the Patriots coach, losing 16 of them.